We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-Given a directed acyclic graph, with n vertices numbered from 0 to n-1, and an array edges where edges[i] = [from_i, to_i] represents a directed edge from node from_i to node to_i.
-Find the smallest set of vertices from which all nodes in the graph are reachable.
-It's guaranteed that a unique solution exists.
-Notice that you can return the vertices in any order.
+Given a directed acyclic graph with n vertices labeled from 0 to n-1 and an array of directed edges, find the smallest set of vertices from which all nodes in the graph are reachable.
+It is guaranteed that a unique solution exists, and the vertices in the output can be in any order.

 Key Insights